OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/cd_cloud.md

 ### Server Pre-configuration

-These steps prepare the server for the OneDeploy tool, which runs as the `root` user.
+The following steps prepare the server to run OneDeploy, which operates with `root` privileges.

+1. Obtain Root Privileges:
+    OneDeploy installs software and modifies system-level configuration files.
+To perform these actions, open a `root` shell.
+    ```shell
+    sudo -i
+    ```

-1. Enable Local Root SSH Access:
+2. Configure Local Root SSH Access:
-    Generate an SSH key pair for the `root` user and authorize it for local connections.
+    Generate an SSH key pair for `root` and authorize it for local connections.
 This allows Ansible to connect to `127.0.0.1` as `root`.
     ```shell
-    sudo su
-    ssh-keygen -t ed25519 -f ~/.ssh/id_ed25519 -N "" -q
+    ssh-keygen -t ed25519 -f /root/.ssh/id_ed25519 -N "" -q
-    cat /root/.ssh/id_ed25519.pub /root/.ssh/authorized_keys > /root/.ssh/authorized_keys.tmp
+    cat /root/.ssh/id_ed25519.pub >> /root/.ssh/authorized_keys
-    mv /root/.ssh/authorized_keys.tmp /root/.ssh/authorized_keys
     ```

-2. Create a Virtual Network Bridge:
+3. Create a Virtual Network Bridge:
     To provide network connectivity to the VMs, create a virtual bridge with NAT.
 This allows VMs to access the internet through the server's public network interface.

-    2.1 Create the Netplan configuration file for the bridge:
+    3.1 Create the Netplan configuration file for the bridge:
     ```shell
     tee /etc/netplan/60-bridge.yaml > /dev/null << 'EOF'
     network: